A Guide to Personal Injury Settlements

-Types of Personal Injury Claims
+Types of Claims?

-- Road traffic accidents (including motorcycle, bicycle, and pedestrian)
+- Road Traffic Accidents (including motorcycle, bicycle, and pedestrian)

-- Accidents at work and industrial illness
+- Accident at work and industrial illness claims

 - Slips, trips, and falls

-- Construction site accidents
+- Construction and building site industries

-What Can You Claim Compensation For?
+What Can you Claim Compensation For?

-The majority of your compensation will be for the pain and suffering your injury causes.
+The majority of your compensation will be for pain and suffering your injury causes.
 This amount will depend on the severity of your injury, the effect it has on your life, and whether it will cause any lasting damage.